-Barrister's Practice Areas Subject to 1+ internal
+Barrister's Practice Areas Subject to 1+ internal complaints

-complaints

 Whole sample 1.7%

 Crime 2.3%

 Immigration 3.7%

 Professional Negligence 1.1%

-- 50. In order to more accurately determine the causal relationship between the variables identified and whether a barrister was subject to an internal complaint, it is important to use an approach that enables controls for all factors identified that could influence whether a barrister is subject to a complaint.
-In order to achieve this, a binary logistic regression was run including all the characteristics identified as exhibiting a significant difference.
-The variables entered into the model using a backwards stepwise method to remove variables that did not improve model fit.
-This process was undertaken automatically by the statistical software to ensure there was no bias in model selection. - 51.
-The results of this analysis are included in Appendix A. The logistic regression model was statistically significant, and explained 3.6% of the variability observed in the
+- 50. In order to more accurately determine the relationship between the variables identified and whether a barrister was subject to an internal complaint, it is important to use an approach that enables controls for all factors identified that could influence whether a barrister is subject to a complaint.
+In order to achieve this, a binary logistic regression16 was run including all the characteristics identified as exhibiting a significant difference.
+The variables entered into the model using a backwards stepwise method to remove variables that did not improve model fit.17 This process was undertaken automatically by the statistical software to ensure there was no bias in model selection. - 51.
+The results of this analysis are included in Appendix A. The logistic regression model was statistically significant, and explained 3.6% of the variability observed in the data18.
+Six variables were identified by the model as having a significant effect on

-&lt;sup>16 Regression analysis is a statistical technique that examines the relationship between an outcome variable and one or more explanatory variables.
+16 Regression analysis is a statistical technique that examines the relationship between an outcome variable and one or more explanatory variables.
 See paragraph 13 for a more detailed description of regression analysis.
-A backwards stepwise method is a technique for model selection.
+17 A backwards stepwise method is a technique for model selection.
 It removes variables one by one until the removal of further variables has a statistically significant effect on the accuracy of the model, and is intended to ensure that only variables that significantly predict the outcome variable are included in the regression model.
+18 Variability is a measurement of the spread between numbers in a dataset.
+The greater the proportion of the variability explained, the better a statistical model predicts the observed data.

-data.
-Six variables were identified by the model as having a significant effect on whether barristers were subject to one or more internal complaints when other significant predictors are controlled for:
+whether barristers were subject to one or more internal complaints when other significant predictors are controlled for: